Kaylen Frederick: Super Formula Lights

 In November 2023, Frederick partook in the Super Formula Lights post-season test with B-Max Racing at Okayama International Circuit.

 2024

 Frederick would sign a deal to compete in the 2024 Super Formula Lights with B-Max Racing.
 The first round in Autopolis yielded a second-placed podium during the third race.
 He earned his first pole for the second race in Sugo but struggled for pace and eventually finished fifth.
 After a scoreless weekend at Fuji Speedway, Frederick drove to his first win in Okayama during the second race, whilst finishing runner-up for the other two races.
 After a double points finish during the last round in Motegi, Frederick placed fifth in the standings with 46 points, earning one win and four podiums.

 2025

 Frederick stayed with B-Max for 2025 season.
 He took his first win of the season during the second race at Autopolis, having started from pole, although he did not receive pole position points as qualifying was cancelled due to dense fog.

+Sportscar racing career

+2026

+Frederick will make his sportscar racing debut during the 2026 24 Hours of Daytona, driving for JDC–Miller MotorSports in the GTP category.